Ryan Gosling Has A Long History Of Unknowingly Stealing John Krasinski's Roles

 "The phone wasn’t ringing after The Office ended.
 People needed to let the character of Jim be — or they didn’t think I could do anything else.
 So it forced me down other paths," he said.
 "I had to direct something myself to find work."

 However, he's not entirely ready to leave The Office behind.
-He'd be very game to return for this rumored reunion — if NBC would just call him.
+He'd be very game to return for this rumoured reunion — if NBC would just call him.

 "What does that say?" he joked on Ellen in February.
 "NBC's like, 'You know who we didn't like?
 Jim.'"